Good Crabbing Practice

 Do .... hold your crab correctly - gently hold it either side of its shell or pick it up with one finger on top of the shell and one finger underneath - avoiding the claws though!

-Do .... remove any crabs which are fighting - male crabs tend to be more aggressive than the ladies.
+Do .... remove any crabs who are fighting - male crabs tend to be more aggressive than the ladies.